Postdoctoral position in Algebraic Vision

 Besides a doctoral degree as specified above, the successful candidate is expected to have:

-1. a strong background in algebraic, complex, differential, or discrete geometry, or related areas of mathematics,
+1. a strong background in algebraic, complex, differential, or discrete geometry, or mathematics of computer vision,

-3. written and spoken English proficiency, very good communication and teamwork skills, in particular a willingness to collaborate with engineers and industry, and
+2. written and spoken English proficiency, very good communication and teamwork skills, in particular a willingness to collaborate with both engineers and mathematicians, and